brodeynewman/merkle-trees/README.md

 1. Find the position + hash value in the tree.

-2. From there, you find the node's neighbor hash value and hash them together.
+2. From there, you find the node's neighbor's hash value and hash them together.

 3. You store this hash value for future comparison.